 Our purpose is to take counsel from each other and from the forest, to deepen our sense of community with other writers and with the natural world, to walk, to talk, to read aloud, to inhabit that seam between the world’s deepest need and our own sources of gladness, and find ways to sow with our works effective seeds of hope.
 The invited writers all have two things in common — geography and grounding.
 We all come from the Great Northwest, from wherever the Salmon swim, from the Yukon to the Sacramento and deep into the interior, right to the edge of the Great Basin.
-And we all ground our work in deep attention to the land.
+And we all ground our work in careful attention to the environment.
+This attention takes many forms — from writing about environmental justice and decolonizing science to poetics about natural history and place.

 Past special guests have included Ursula K. Le Guin (writer, 2006), John Keeble (writer, 2008), Sarah Van Gelder (editor of YES! magazine, 2010), Jennifer San (editor of Orion, 2012), and Kim Stafford (poet laureate of Oregon, 2018).